Airbus Group: History

 Plans for a Mobile, Alabama aircraft assembly plant were formally announced by Airbus CEO Fabrice Brégier on 2 July 2012.
 The plans include a $600 million factory at the Brookley Aeroplex for the assembly of the A319, A320 and A321 aircraft.
 It could employ up to 1,000 full-time workers when operational.
 Construction began on 8 April 2013, and will become operable by 2016, producing up to 4 aircraft a month at full production.

 Light Utility Helicopter

 Airbus Group Inc. is a prime contractor to the U.S. Army on the service's new UH-72A Lakota Light Utility Helicopter.
 The Lakota is based on the commercial EC145.
 Under terms of a contract awarded in June 2006, Airbus Group Inc. has already delivered more than 200 out of a planned 351 aircraft.

 The latest order under the Army's contract, for 32 Lakotas in Fiscal Year 2011, brought total orders to 219.
 This includes 214 rotary-wing aircraft for the U.S. Army and five already delivered aircraft for the U.S. Navy.
 The Army is targeting a total acquisition of 346 helicopters through 2016, for a total of 351 from both services.

+On 16 November 2017, Airbus sold its 100% subsidiary Airbus Group Inc to its other French subsidiary Airbus SAS.